eljaho/sbgs/README.md

 # Seed Box Germination Script
-This script collects all magnet links on a specified web page and populates your default torrent client with the collected magnets.
+This script collects all magnet links on a specified web page and populates aria2c with the collected magnets.
 I created this script as a quick means to populate remote machines dedicated for seeding torrents.

 ## Working Websites